Martin John Callanan: Artworks

 For another artwork, published by Book Works he sent letters to several world leaders saying "I respect your authority" and published replies by figures including Hosni Mubarak; critic Jonathan Jones (journalist) found the work humorous but struggled to find any point to it: "He sent out a letter to various presidents saying, "I respect your authority."
 Amazingly, he got loads of replies.
 Hosni Mubarak seemed genuinely flattered.
 You laugh.
 Then you laugh again, but not so loud.
 Then you stop laughing and wonder what the point is.
 That world leaders are rather polite?"

 He has also produced an artwork out of his social media status where every update since 2007 has read "Martin John Callanan is okay".

 "Location of I" published Callanan's precise physical location every second for two years from 2007.
 The artwork was commissioned during a six-month residency at RIXC in Latvia.
-It was presented at "9th international festival Art+Communication held in Liepaja.
+It was presented at "9th international festival Art+Communication held in Liepāja.